ANOTHER QUANTUM COMPUTER ADVANTAGE FROM GOOGLE?

 - 1 min read

 No, not again.
-Google is claiming another advantage of its quantum computer, Willow.
+Google is claiming another advantage of its 105-qubit quantum computer, Willow.

-There is a straightforward test, I came up with, to determine if a quantum computer is functional.
-People at Google can run this; it's an almost trivial algorithm.
+There is a straightforward test to determine whether a quantum computer is functional.
+People at Google can run it; it's an almost trivial algorithm.

 1) X=0, initialize a qubit, gate, or the whole quantum computer to whatever state you like.
 Hero, zero means an initial state.